jamesburchill/NetNews/README.md

 Summary: Crates of steel-toe boots mysteriously appeared at the Yellowknife dump, but have since been mostly removed.
 The origins and reasons for the boots being there remain unclear.
 ```

-### NetNews is quck and can process multiple feeds at once!
+### NetNews is quick and can process multiple feeds at once!

 The multithreaded aspect of this code is implemented using Python's built-in `threading` module.
 Here's how it works: